OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 <div class="admonition task">
 <p class="admonition-title task-title">**Task**</p>
 On the METLIN homepage search for **Name** Glutathione using the **Advanced Search**.
 See the [link](https://metlin.scripps.edu/landing_page.php?pgcontent=advanced_search).
 Note that free registration is required.
 Which collision energy (and polarity) gives the best (visual) match to your experimental spectrum in TOPPView?
-Here you can compare the fragmentation patterns in both spectra shown by the Intensity or relative Intensity, the m/z of a peak, and the distance between peaks.
+Here you can compare the fragmentation patterns in both spectra shown by the Intensity or relative Intensity, the m/z of a peak and the distance between peaks.
 Each distance between two peaks corresponds to a fragment of elemental composition (e.g., NH2 with the charge of one would have mass of two peaks of 16.023 Th).
 </div>

 (Figure_41)=